AGnias47/toolbox/kafka-stock-streamer/ReadMe.md

 symbol between the start and end dates specified.

 The producer pushes stock data to a topic, and the consumer reads this stock data, printing the data to the console.
-This can be greatly expanded upon for more functionality in another application.
+This can be expanded upon for more functionality in another application.

 ## Configuration